Skip to main content

 The Rankings

-For the third quarter of 2025, Florida's cost of living index was calculated to be 99.5 which means that the cost to live in Florida is 0.5% below the national average baseline of 100.
-Overall, Florida ranked 31st in terms of its cost of living.
+For all of 2025, Florida's cost of living index was calculated to be 101.4 which means that the cost to live in Florida is 1.4% above the national average baseline of 100.
+Overall, Florida ranked 32nd in terms of its cost of living.
 The states with the highest cost of living include Hawaii, Massachusetts, California, Alaska. and New York.
-The states with the lowest cost of living include Oklahoma, Mississippi, Alabama, West Virginia and Kansas.
+The states with the lowest cost of living include Oklahoma, Mississippi, West Virginia, Alabama and Kansas.

 Florida Housing Costs